BIOLOGY FOR LIFE

 AHL C2.1.7- Initiation of signal transduction pathways by receptors.

-• Describe the signal transduction pathway that is activated when a ligand binds to a transmembrane receptors.
+• Outline the three pathways that can be activated when a ligand binds to a transmembrane receptor.

-• Describe the signal transduction pathway that is activated when a ligand binds to an intracellular receptor.
+• Outline the effect of a ligand binding to an intracellular receptor.

 AHL C2.1.8- Transmembrane receptors for neurotransmitters and changes to membrane potential.